*This post is sponsored by BJ’s Wholesale Club, but as always, my writing and opinions are my own.

 When my husband and I first got married, his parents bought us a deep freezer.
 At first, I thought it was absolutely ridiculous for me to own such a large chest freezer when it was just my husband and myself.
 But my in-laws thought it was an absolute must-have, and now I am VERY grateful to have that freezer–can you believe it is still going strong at almost 15 years old?!

 While I know that most people are not blessed with the extra space in their house to have a chest freezer, I do believe that keeping a well stocked freezer, big or small, is crucial to maintaining a healthy lifestyle when crunched for time.
+Thankfully, with the help of a run to BJ’s Wholesale Club, I am able to knock out a large portion of my grocery needs and be well on the way to getting healthy meals on my table.

 Frozen foods are an economical way to eat fresh fruits and vegetables.
 You may be thinking, but they are NOT fresh, they are frozen.
 And yes, while that is true, fruits and vegetables are frozen at their peak.
 That means the sweetest fruits and the most vibrant of greens, but most importantly, the most nutrient-packed.
+I like to stock up on Wellsley Farms frozen fruits and vegetables, found exclusively at BJ’s.
+I absolutely love their Wellsley Farms brand and can often find quality, organic versions of many items off my shopping list, too.

 Frozen fruits and vegetables are often a much more economical way to incorporate produce into your family’s diet as well.
 You are able to enjoy off-season produce year round for reasonable prices.
 Plus you just use what you need–no wilted greens left in the produce draw at the end of the week.
 That means less food waste, which translated into more money in your pocket.